You are here

 Col du Lauzon (2576m) above Arvieux

 The Col du Lauzon is reached from the hamlet of Le Coin near Arvieux.
 After a climb through pretty scenery you arrive at the Lac du Lauzon (which may be dried-out at the end of the summer), then, up a stony path beyond the lake, the col itself.
-From there you can descend via the Lacs de Néal and Clapeyto or into the valley of the Durance in the Hautes-Alpes.
+From there you can descend via the Lacs de Néal and Clapeyto or into the valley of the Durance.

 Col des Ayes (2477m) above Arvieux